Zoroaster (1818 ship)

-Zoroaster was launched at Hull in 1818.
+Zoroaster was a ship launched at Hull in 1818.
 From the start she was an East Indiaman, sailing between England and India under a license from the British East India Company (EIC).
 Her crew mutinied and scuttled her in 1836.

 Career

-Zoroaster first appeared in Lloyd's Register in 1818 with I.Ross, master, Egginton & Co., owner, and trade Hull–Calcutta.
+Zoroaster first appeared in Lloyd's Register in 1818, with I.Ross, master, Egginton & Co., owner, and trade Hull–Calcutta.

-In 1813 the EIC had lost its monopoly on the trade between India and Britain.
+In 1813, the East India Company had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a license from the EIC.

 Zoroaster served as a transport vessel under the British government's 1820 Settlers scheme.